7 Foods For Aging Gracefully

 - Vegetables.
 Antioxidants help counter oxidative stress, a process that can damage cells and may accelerate aging.
 Vegetables are an excellent source of antioxidants – plus most are low in calories, high in nutrients and fiber, versatile and relatively cost-effective… so there’s no reason not to add more vegetables to your diet!
 Choose an array of vegetables covering all the colors, making sure to include dark leafy greens such as spinach and kale, which help promote eye health.

 - Berries.
 Blueberries in particular are a good choice: The active components in blueberries are the anthocyanin pigments – the protective compounds that make the berries blue and are responsible for their antioxidant potency.
-Studies have shown that blueberries may improve motor skills and reverse age-related short-term memory loss, and may also protect the brain from stroke damage.
-Opt for organic berries, and add them with walnuts to whole fat plain yogurt or salads, or eat as a snack.
+Studies have shown that blueberries may improve motor skills and reverse age-related short-term memory loss and may also protect the brain from stroke damage.
+Opt for organic berries and add them with walnuts to whole fat plain yogurt or salads or just eat them as a refreshing snack.

 - Whole Grains.
 Whole grains are minimally processed grains that are closer to their natural form than processed grains, and therefore have a lower glycemic index (GI), a ranking of carbohydrate foods on the basis of how rapidly they affect blood sugar (glucose).
 This is important because eating a lot of foods that are high on the GI will produce spikes in blood sugar that can lead, over time, to insulin resistance.
 Insulin resistance is associated with obesity, high blood pressure, elevated blood fats, an increased risk of type 2 diabetes, and other chronic diseases.
 Barley, quinoa, millet, wheat berries and kasha are good choices, as they provide important nutrients, including protein, fiber, vitamins, minerals, and, especially, carbohydrates that are low on the GI.